Quainton Road railway station: Restoration

 The curved Brill platform at Quainton Road.
 The short stretch of rail from this platform is the only surviving part of the Brill Tramway.

 While other closed stations on the former MR lines north of Aylesbury were generally demolished or sold, in 1969 the Quainton Railway Society was formed to operate a working museum at the station.
 On 24 April 1971, the society absorbed the London Railway Preservation Society, taking custody of its collection of historic railway equipment.
-The station was maintained in working order and used as a bookshop and ticket office, and the sidings—still intact, although disconnected from the railway line in 1967—were used for locomotive restoration work.
+The station was maintained in working order and used as a bookshop and ticket office; the sidings, still intact but disconnected from the railway line in 1967, were used for locomotive restoration work.

 The Quainton Railway Society, which operates the station as the Buckinghamshire Railway Centre, restored the main station building to its 1900 appearance.
 A smaller building on the former Brill platform, once a shelter for passengers waiting for Brill and down trains, was used first as a store then as a shop for a number of years before its current use to house an exhibit on the history of the Brill Tramway.
 A former London Transport building from Wembley Park was dismantled and re-erected at Quainton Road to serve as a maintenance shed.
-From 1984 until 1990, the station briefly came back into passenger use, when special Saturday Christmas shopping services between Aylesbury and were operated by British Rail Network SouthEast on Saturdays only, and stopped at Quainton Road.
+From 1984 until 1990, the station briefly came back into passenger use, when special Saturday Christmas shopping services between Aylesbury and were operated by Network SouthEast on Saturdays only, and stopped at Quainton Road.
 From August Bank Holiday 1971 until the 1987 season, and again from August Bank Holiday 2001, the station has had special passenger trains from Aylesbury in connection with events at the centre – these shuttles now run regularly each Spring and August Bank Holiday weekend.